Easy Homemade Sourdough

 Cold proofing

-Sitting the dough in the fridge for 24-48 hours really helps to develop the sourdough flavour.
-The longer you leave it, the better.
+Sitting the dough in the fridge for 24-48 hours really helps it to develop that sourdough flavour.

-I find that a Dutch oven restricts the spread of my sourdough whilst it bakes, and that baking in loaf tins produces a far better loaf.
+I find that a Dutch oven restricts the rise of my sourdough.

 Storage

-Store your Sourdough loaf wrapped in greaseproof paper (parchment paper) or use plastic-lined bread bags.
+Once fully cooled, wrap your Sourdough loaf in greaseproof paper (parchment paper) or use plastic-lined bread bags.

 The sourdough will stay fresh for 2-3 days.